yearofglad/downtime/README.md

 1. Make sure Flask and Python are installed.
 2. Download or clone repo.
 3. Navigate to the /downtime folder.
-4. To run the server locally, run "python app.py" in your command line.
+4. To run the server locally, run "python app.py" in your command line (may be different prompt depending on what installation of Python you have).

 ## Pages
 ### Home Screen